arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 The `Nearby World` example demonstrates the core functionality of UWB technology through a simple example sketch that can be described in the following key steps:

-1. **Bluetooth® Low Energy connection setup**: The Arduino Stella broadcasts using Bluetooth Low Energy to make itself discoverable to compatible smartphone apps.
+1. **Bluetooth® Low Energy connection setup**: The Arduino Stella broadcasts using Bluetooth® Low Energy to make itself discoverable to compatible smartphone apps.
-2. **Configuration exchange**: The Bluetooth Low Energy connection is used to exchange necessary UWB configuration parameters between the Arduino Stella and the smartphone.
+2. **Configuration exchange**: The Bluetooth® Low Energy connection is used to exchange necessary UWB configuration parameters between the Arduino Stella and the smartphone.
 3. **UWB ranging**: Once configured, the actual UWB ranging session begins, providing precise distance measurements.
 4. **Real-time feedback**: Distance data is continuously updated and can be viewed both on the IDE's Serial Monitor and on the smartphone app.

-This process demonstrates the working principle of many UWB applications, where Bluetooth Low Energy is used primarily for discovery and configuration, while UWB handles the precise ranging.
+This process demonstrates the working principle of many UWB applications, where Bluetooth® Low Energy is used primarily for discovery and configuration, while UWB handles the precise ranging.

 #### Uploading the Sketch